espressif/esp-idf/docs/api-reference/system/sleep_modes.rst

 In deep sleep mode, CPUs, most of the RAM, and all the digital peripherals which are clocked from APB_CLK are powered off.
 The only parts of the chip which can still be powered on are: RTC controller, RTC peripherals (including ULP coprocessor), and RTC memories (slow and fast).

 Wakeup from deep and light sleep modes can be done using several sources.
 These sources can be combined, in this case the chip will wake up when any one of the sources is triggered.
-Wakeup sources can be enabled using ``esp_sleep_enable_X_wakeup`` APIs and can be disabled using ``esp_sleep_disable_wakeup_source`` API.
+Wakeup sources can be enabled using ``esp_sleep_enable_X_wakeup`` APIs and can be disabled using :cpp:func:`esp_sleep_disable_wakeup_source` API.
 Next section describes these APIs in detail.
 Wakeup sources can be configured at any moment before entering light or deep sleep mode.

-Additionally, the application can force specific powerdown modes for the RTC peripherals and RTC memories using ``esp_sleep_pd_config`` API.
+Additionally, the application can force specific powerdown modes for the RTC peripherals and RTC memories using :cpp:func:`esp_sleep_pd_config` API.

-Once wakeup sources are configured, application can enter sleep mode using ``esp_light_sleep_start`` or ``esp_deep_sleep_start`` APIs.
+Once wakeup sources are configured, application can enter sleep mode using :cpp:func:`esp_light_sleep_start` or :cpp:func:`esp_deep_sleep_start` APIs.
 At this point the hardware will be configured according to the requested wakeup sources, and RTC controller will either power down or power off the CPUs and digital peripherals.

 WiFi/BT and sleep modes
 -----------------------

 In deep sleep mode, wireless peripherals are powered down.
-Before entering sleep mode, applications must disable WiFi and BT using appropriate calls ( ``esp_bluedroid_disable``, ``esp_bt_controller_disable``, ``esp_wifi_stop``).
+Before entering sleep mode, applications must disable WiFi and BT using appropriate calls ( :cpp:func:`esp_bluedroid_disable`, :cpp:func:`esp_bt_controller_disable`, :cpp:func:`esp_wifi_stop`).

 WiFi can coexist with light sleep mode, allowing the chip to go into light sleep mode when there is no network activity, and waking up the chip from light sleep mode when required.
-However **APIs described in this section can not be used for that purpose**. ``esp_light_sleep_start`` forces the chip to enter light sleep mode, regardless of whether WiFi is active or not.
+However **APIs described in this section can not be used for that purpose**. :cpp:func:`esp_light_sleep_start` forces the chip to enter light sleep mode, regardless of whether WiFi is active or not.
 Automatic entry into light sleep mode, coordinated with WiFi driver, will be supported using a separate set of APIs.

 Wakeup sources
 --------------